Residential Leak Credit

 How Do I Apply for a Leak Credit?

-To apply for a leak credit, the customer may contact Customer Services at 858-668-4401 or via email at email@example.com to request a leak credit application.
+To apply for a leak credit, the customer may contact Customer Services at 858-668-4401 or by email at firstname.lastname@example.org to request a leak credit application.
 The application with supporting documentation which includes a paid repair bill and photos must be returned within 30 days of when the customer was made aware of the leak.
-This may include when receiving their bill statement, or a phone call or door tag notification left by Customer Services.
+This may include when receiving their bill statement, a phone call or door tag notification left by Customer Services.